ecrucru/anticrux/README.md

 You will read such an output at the end :

 ```
->> Based on the declared rankings of Stockfish 8 with multi-variants support on lichess.org :
+>> Based on the declared ratings of Stockfish 8 with multi-variants support on lichess.org :
-   - AntiCrux Level 14 is ranked 1727 after 124 games (+50/=4/-70).
+   - AntiCrux Level 14 is rated 1727 after 124 games (+50/=4/-70).
 ```

 If you don't have enough data, you can rely on another statistical method with the tool named "[BayesElo](https://www.remi-coulom.fr/Bayesian-Elo/)".
 Download it and type the following commands :